tytydraco/yessleep/out/Have_you_ever_looked_up_through_a_Chimney_Jim.md

 In not so many words, Doreen explained that if she couldn’t know how he died, she at least wanted to know what his last moments looked like - what he saw *as* he was dying.
 That’s what made her look through the chimney in the first place, apparently.
 And when she did, it made her feel closer to Junior.
 She was consumed by experiencing what our son had as his vision faded.
 What it looked like when the world became distant, and darkness started closing in.

-And that’s how she found him.
+And that’s how she found him again.

 When I slapped the can away from her, begging her just to talk to me about how she felt, she scurried away.
 Laid down and slid her head back into our fireplace.